Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Related Work

 \textbf{Single-turn jailbreak attacks on LVLMs.} Existing single-turn jailbreak attacks on LVLMs can be \textit{perturbation-based} attacks~\citep{vaa, imgJP, universarialKeyMaster} or \textit{structure-based} attacks~\citep{visualRolePlay, multi-modalLinkage, figstep}.
 Perturbation-based attacks typically optimize adversarial perturbations through white-box access to the target LVLM.
-This optimization process is computationally heavy, and the requirement for white-box access makes these attacks impractical in real-world scenarios where model internals are inaccessible.
+This optimization process is computationally heavy, and impractical in real-world scenarios where model internals are inaccessible.
 In contrast, structure-based attacks can directly attack against black-boxed LVLMs without requiring gradient information or internal parameters, which offers broader practicality.
 For example, \emph{Visual Role Play} (VRP)~\citep{visualRolePlay} guides LVLMs to role-play as high-risk characters depicted in images and respond to harmful requests embedded in typography, and \emph{Multi-Modal Linkage} (MML)~\citep{multi-modalLinkage} encrypts harmful requests in images using mirroring, and instructs target LVLMs to decrypt the image content via textual templates to reduce overexposure of malicious information, which demonstrated impressive attack performance.

 However, our extensive empirical results indicate that as the safety guardrails become increasingly sophisticated, existing methods often fail against safety-aligned LVLMs (see Section~\ref{Sec: eval and analysis}).
 This limitation motivates a shift toward multi-turn jailbreaks, which progressively steer the conversation toward malicious intent in small, seemingly benign steps, making the attack stealthier.
 Yet, to the best of our knowledge, no powerful multi-turn jailbreak attack on LVLMs has been proposed so far.